Shougo/dein.vim/README.md

 ## About

-Dein.vim is a dark powerd Vim/Neovim plugin manager.
+Dein.vim is a dark powered Vim/Neovim plugin manager.

 Requirements:
 * Vim 7.4 or above or NeoVim.